Phillip-Generation/flx1-js-2-debrief/README.md

 # Functions, Scope & Program Flow Debrief

+## Instructions

+* Start by linking your js file to your html file

+1. Open in browser/live server so you can see your changes in real time and notice how the code morphs the `live browser page`

 1. GenBuzz
    * Using the Instructions below, write a function that prints numbers from 1 to an upper limit.
 That upper limit should be passed into your function as an argument.
     *   Ex. genBuzz(15) should print the genBuzz pattern described below from 1 to the upper limit of 15.